All Collections

 Note:

-For users using Webgility's Basic plan, the above screen will not appear instead will be redirected to Account Mapping settings directly.
+1. For users using Webgility's Basic plan, the above screen will not appear instead will be redirected to Account Mapping settings directly.

-Amazon is the only payment processor available for all Amazon orders, which means there are no other possible deposits from other processors.
-You can have different deposits for different Amazon sub-channels.
-This means a user who is setting up both Amazon Canada and Amazon US will have two separate settings to configure, and two separate deposits to sync for each appropriate settlement period.
+3. You can have different deposits for different Amazon sub-channels.
+This means a user who is setting up both Amazon Canada and Amazon US will have two separate settings to configure.

 3. After selecting any individual accounts and changing their selection, if the fly-out is closed, the top-level selector for the account will note that it has been assigned to various accounts.